gaphor/gaphor/docs/modeling_language.md

 * [Copy/paste](#copy-and-paste) behavior when element copying is not trivial, for example with more than one element is involved

-We expose the first four by methods defined on the `ModelingLanguage` class.
-We then expose the others by adding handlers to the respective generic functions.
+The first three by functionalities are exposed by the `ModelingLanguage` class.
+The other functionalities can be extended by adding handlers to the respective generic functions.

 ```{eval-rst}